johnwalters/TallyStick/docs/Balance Sheet PRD.md

 ## 2. Problem

-TallyStick currently explains operating performance through P/L Summary and Detail reports, but it does not show the configured company's financial position.
-The owner cannot see cash, bank, receivable, marketplace-clearing, credit-card, payable, loan, asset, and equity balances in one reconciled statement.
+Before this feature, TallyStick explained operating performance through P/L Summary and Detail reports but did not show the configured company's financial position.
+The completed Balance Sheet now presents cash, bank, receivable, marketplace-clearing, credit-card, payable, loan, asset, and equity balances in one reconciled statement.

-The current product also exposes company-specific assumptions.
-Company identity is not fully configurable throughout the UI and exports, and the financial-account editor uses the application-specific `ENTITY` type instead of the complete accounting account taxonomy shown in the supplied account-editor references.
-A generic Balance Sheet requires both gaps to be resolved as part of this feature.
+The pre-feature product also exposed company-specific assumptions.
+The implementation resolved those gaps by making company identity configurable throughout the UI and outputs and replacing application-specific account assumptions with the complete accounting taxonomy.

-Without a Balance Sheet, TallyStick cannot fully replace the financial-statement portion of QuickBooks or expose incomplete conversion balances and account-classification problems before year-end.
+This milestone closes the previously identified financial-position reporting gap and exposes incomplete conversion balances and account-classification problems before year-end.

 ## 3. Goals